eProsima-Private/AML-Dashboard/README.md

 Here's how to use it:

+* Note: Before starting, make sure that the Context Broker is running to ensure successful interaction and data exchange.

 1. Specify the Fiware Node parameters and Context Broker entity ID and attributes.
 2. Click on the `Create` button to create the node using the provided parameters.
 3. The *Fiware Node Status* will update to indicate whether the node has been created successfully.